The Abortion Talks: A Documentary

 Melissa Kogut (bottom row, center) was Executive Director of NARAL Pro-Choice MA at the time of the clinic shootings and throughout the six year–long dialogues.

-Francis X. Hogan (bottom row, right) is an accomplished legal professional who has served in leadership roles for numerous pro-life and Catholic organizations, including Women Affirming Life and the Pro-Life Committee of the National Conference of Catholic Bishops.
+Frances X. Hogan (bottom row, right) is an accomplished legal professional who has served in leadership roles for numerous pro-life and Catholic organizations, including Women Affirming Life and the Pro-Life Committee of the National Conference of Catholic Bishops.